 This is the moment you’ve been waiting for.
 You’re in your favorite suit, the hot sun is beaming down and you feel the soft sand between your toes as you approach the water’s edge.
 You dive under the first crashing wave and an instant sense of calm washes over you.

-Firstly, lifeguards are the true experts of the ocean and have an eagle eye for changing ocean conditions.
-On some beaches there are flags to designate safe areas to swim, on others there is a rip current warning flag system in place to mark the daily conditions of the water.
+Firstly, lifeguards are the true experts on the ocean and have an eagle eye for changing ocean conditions.
+On our beaches here in South Walton there is a warning flag system in place to mark the daily conditions of the water.
+A double red flag means no swimming.
 Always heed these warnings and markers.

-In addition to the beach safety experts, you can do your part by having a clear understanding of rip tides or rip currents, often just referred to as “rips.”
-There are two super important things to know about rips.
+In addition to the beach safety experts, you can do your part by having a clear understanding of rip currents.
+There are two super important things to know about rip currents.

 Rips can start right from the shoreline and suck strong, turbulent water out beyond the crashing waves, where they finally lose their power and intensity.

 You can think of a rip as a hole in the sand bank.
 According to the United States Lifesaving Association, at least 80% of all ocean rescues are due to rips.
-That’s a lot of innocent swimmers getting in over their heads!
+That’s a lot of innocent swimmers getting in over their heads, not to mention drownings because of them.

 • A deep section of water that is choppy and/or foamy